ddev/ddev/docs/content/users/topics/phpstorm.md

 Debugging should be working.
 You can step through your code, set breakpoints, view variables, etc.

-(Nice to have) I set the PHPStorm terminal path (Settings→Tools→Terminal→Shell Path) to C:\Windows\System32\wsl.exe.
+Set the PHPStorm terminal path (Settings→Tools→Terminal→Shell Path) to `C:\Windows\System32\wsl.exe`.
 That way when you use the terminal Window in WSL2 it’s using the bash shell in WSL2.

-#### PHPStorm inside WSL2 in Linux
+### PHPStorm inside WSL2 in Linux

 1. On Windows 11 you don't need to install an X11 server, because [WSLg](https://github.com/microsoft/wslg) is included by default.
 On older Windows 10, Install X410 from the Microsoft Store, launch it, configure in the system tray with “Windowed Apps”, “Allow public access”, “DPI Scaling”→”High quality”.
 Obviously you can any other X11 server, but this is the one I’ve used.
 2. Temporarily disable your Windows firewall.
 You can re-enable it after you get everything working.